CfA-Library/Cite_Astro_Software/Guidelines.md

 	     apt install pgplot5 wcslib-dev
 	     yum install pgplot wcslib-devel  (check)

+It goes without saying that if documentation builds (e.g. sphinx, latex) are part of the code, they should follow the same guidelines.

 ## Tests

 Regression or Baseline test: create a test where one (or more)